julbrs/sidoine-astro/src/content/blog/2022-11-next-auth-vs-sst-auth.md

   - serverless
   - nextjs
   - oauth
-description: Compare Next Auth vs SST Auth
+description: "A side-by-side comparison of Next Auth and SST Auth: two solutions to implement OAuth authentication in your Next.js application."
 ---

-In a previous article, I describe how to use [[OAuth with Serverless using SST|SST Auth]] construct in order to implement an OAuth authentication workflow for your application.
+In a previous article, I describe how to use [SST Auth](/oauth-with-serverless-using-sst) construct in order to implement an OAuth authentication workflow for your application.
 [Next.js](https://nextjs.org/), the _React framework for production_ is also providing a component named [NextAuth.js](https://next-auth.js.org/) that can be used to implement such authentication system.
 Let's compare the two solutions! 🤺

 ## What is SST Auth?

 [SST](https://sst.dev/) is framework designed to build **backend serverless applications** initially.
-I have already written a couple of articles on this solution ([[SST is The Most Underrated Serverless Framework You Need to Discover|here]] and [[SST is The Most Underrated Serverless Framework You Need to Discover (part 2)|here]] for example).
+I have already written a couple of articles on this solution ([here](/sst-the-most-underrated-serverless-framework-you-need-to-discover) and [here](/sst-the-most-underrated-serverless-framework-you-need-to-discover-part-2) for example).
 It provides features to deploy web applications too (for example via the [StaticSite](https://docs.sst.dev/constructs/StaticSite) construct) so it's advertised as a tool to build _full-stack serverless applications_.

 The [Auth](https://docs.sst.dev/auth) module is a dedicated set of components built by the SST team to implement an authentication system inside your application.
 It works well with a web application like a React app.